ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 <b>Second</b>, if running the app locally, you will need to install or update [R and Posit](https://posit.co/download/rstudio-desktop/).

-<b>Third</b>, before clicking the "Run App" button in Posit, make sure to install all of the necessary R packages for each of the applications.
+<b>Third</b>, open Posit (formerly RStudio) and before clicking the "Run App" button, make sure to install all of the necessary R packages for each of the applications.

 ### Differential Gene Expression (DGE) Analysis with edgeR
 ```